A model-based analysis of the AggregateEU mechanism: Implications of overbidding and non-commitment: Results

 \subsection{Strategic and equilibrium aspects}

-While in subsection \ref{subsec:results_1st_subsec}, we have assumed that the bidding strategy of participants is uniform, in this subsection we consider the case when the participants may individually choose their strategy.
+While in the previous subsection, we assumed that the bidding strategy of participants is uniform, in this subsection, we consider the case in which participants may individually choose their strategy.

 The first observation we can make is the following.
 If all other participants follow the non-overbidding strategy, overbidding (O) is at least as beneficial as non-overbidding (N).
 If only one player is overbidding, he/she may be the only one overmatched, thus the only one who has the potential to choose from the matches according to his/her preferences.
-As other players do not drop any bids (since they played `N'), it is sure that the matches chosen according to the preferences of the overbidding player will be realized as well.
-In other words, considering 4 players as before, the strategy profile `NNNN' is generally not an equilibrium of the implied strategic game (it may be when nobody gets better options by overbidding).
+Since other players do not drop any bids (since they played `N'), it is certain that the matches chosen according to the overbidding player's preferences will also be realised.

+This implies that the uniform non-overbidding strategy is generally not an equilibrium of the implied strategic game (although it may be when nobody gets better options by overbidding).
+As the simple setup of Scenario I shows in the case of 2 players, universal overbidding may be a unique Nash equilibrium (NE).
+In this case, if neither player overbids, no matches are established, and the resulting TCQ and utility values will be zero.
+Furthermore, in this particular case, the strategy `O' is also (weekly) dominant -- if any player switches from `N' to `O', it gets at least as much payoff (resulting utility), as before.
+An example, where `O' is strictly dominant, may also be easily constructed.

 However, as Scenario II (Example~\ref{subsec:Ex2}) shows, switching from `N' to `O' is not necessarily beneficial anymore if some (or all) of the other players are also overbidding.
-For example a consumer may get better matches (with access to sources with lower overall cost) via overbidding, but there is no benefit if these matches are subsequently dropped by the other party.
+For example, a consumer may obtain better matches (with access to sources at a lower overall cost) through overbidding; however, there is no benefit if these matches are subsequently dropped by the other party.

-Let us first analyze Scenario I (Example~\ref{subsec:Ex1}).
-The bids submitted in the case of various strategy profiles and the resulting matches (initial and realized) are summarized in Table \ref{tab:Bids_Ex_1_fullStratSpace} of Appendix A.

-In this particular case, overbidding is a strictly dominant strategy: changing the strategy to overbidding is always beneficial for the respective player, regardless of the actual strategy profile, since the utility value strictly increases when changing the strategy to `O', irrespective of the strategy of other players.
-Thus, as we may see in Table \ref{tab:ex_1_utility_fullStratSpace}, in this case, the universal overbidding (`OOOO') turns out to be a (dominant and unique) Nash equilibrium (NE) since none of the players are incentivised to deviate.

-In general, however, as illustrated by Scenario II this is not the case.
-Table \ref{tab:ex_2_utility_fullStratSpace} summarizes the utility values of the players in the case of various strategy profiles considering Scenario II (the bid and matching Tables are detailed in Appendix B).
+Table \ref{tab:ex_2_utility_fullStratSpace} summarises the utility values of the players in the case of various strategy profiles, considering Scenario II (the bid and matching Tables are detailed in Appendix A).